danfuzz/samizdat/doc/language-guide/11-execution-trees.md

 variable is found and it is not available for binding (or rebinding).
 Otherwise, the evaluated value is bound to the variable.

-The result of evaluating this form is the same as the result of evaluating `value`.
+The result of evaluating this form is the same as what is returned by executing the store operation on the underlying cell.
+This is typically the same as the result of evaluating `value`.

 #### `varRef` &mdash; `@varRef{name: name}`